- Demonstrate the ability to read independently for extended periods of time in order to derive pleasure and to gain information.

 - Use graphic representations such as charts, graphs, pictures, and graphic organizers as information sources and as a means of organizing information and events logically.

 - Detect bias and identify propaganda techniques.

-- Analyze an author’s use of static, dynamic, round, and flat characters; the structural elements of plot; flashback and foreshadowing; and point of view and tone.
+- Analyze an author’s use of static, dynamic, round, and flat characters; the structural elements of plot; flashback and foreshadowing; and point-of-view and tone.

-- Determine pronunciation, meanings, alternate word choices, the parts of speech, or the etymologies of words by using a dictionary and a thesaurus.
+- Determine pronunciation, meanings, alternate word choices, parts of speech, or the etymologies of words by using a dictionary and a thesaurus.